 - Team Bus should arrive to the host house by 3 pm.

 - Riders begin arriving shortly after with a majority of riders arriving between 4-7 pm.

-- We get up around 7 am, do some yoga, pack up the tents and are riding by 9 am.
+- We get up around 7 am, do some yoga, pack up the tents and are on our bikes by 9 am.

 - The bus will be loaded and on the road shortly after 9 am.

 - Team Butt Ice originated out of the Iowa State University Mountain Bike Team and their friends in Ames, Iowa around 1995.